flaviocopes/nextjs-handbook/README.md

 Once we get the router object by invoking `useRouter()`, we can use its methods.

 > This is the client side router, so methods should only be used in frontend facing code.
-The easiest way to ensure this is to wrap calls in the `useEffect()` React hook, or inside `componendDidMount()` in React stateful components.
+The easiest way to ensure this is to wrap calls in the `useEffect()` React hook, or inside `componentDidMount()` in React stateful components.

 The ones you'll likely use the most are `push()` and `prefetch()`.